JMcrafter26/flashforge-printer-preview/README.md

 # FlashForge Printer Preview

+> [!IMPORTANT]
+> I do not own a FlashForge printer anymore (got a Bambu Lab P1S).
+Because of this I am not able to further develop this program.
+>
+> Feel free to fork this repo and improve it!

 This is a simple tool that allows you to see your printer stats in OrcaSlicer as the printer is printing.
 I made this since OrcaSlicer does not have a built-in feature to show the printer stats for FlashForge printers (Connection refused error in OrcaSlicer 2.1.1)

-> ⚠️ This is not nearly as finished so expect bugs

 ## Screenshots